mmm/slurm-on-gpus/example-isolated-gpu-cluster.md

 ```

 This creates an example instance.
 Note that in this example, the normal
-`provision.sh` script used to customize the instance after startup won't
+`provision.sh` script used to customize the instance after startup won't work
-work because we're not allowing egress from the example environment.
+because we're not allowing egress from the example environment.
+The use of this
-It's commented out in the `licensing/main.tf` if you change that.
+script is commented out in the `licensing/main.tf`.

 Note that [Sole-Tenant Nodes](https://cloud.google.com/sole-tenant-nodes)
 are available and commonly used for license and key-management servers.